 Fire department aerial apparatus require periodic inspection and testing to remain safe and ready for emergency operations.
 Apparatus manufacturer’s all require inspection and testing at least annually and occupational workplace regulations also require annual inspection and testing.
 Agencies or jurisdictions which follow the NFPA 1911 standard will also have periodic inspection and testing requirements.

 There are two distinctly different levels or types of aerial inspection and testing: the annual inspection and load test and the 5-year non-destructive testing.
-Complete descriptions of both processes are detailed below and while the terms may appear similar the annual and 5-year protocols are distinctly different.
 Often people confuse the annual load test with the non-destructive testing and are left outside of compliance with the apparatus regulations.
 If you have any questions or would like to discuss your specific apparatus please feel free to contact us via telephone or email.
 Our team is happy to share our knowledge with you in an effort to make your fireground a safer place to work.

 ANNUAL INSPECTION PROCESS